Team History

-UAE Team Emirates entered the highest level of professional cycling, the World Tour, in early 2017.
-The team has the aim of representing an entire nation, the UAE, and promoting a healthy lifestyle linked to the use of the bicycle.
+UAE Team Emirates-XRG entered the highest level of professional cycling, the UCI World Tour, in early 2017.
+The team was created with the ambition of representing the entire United Arab Emirates on the global sporting stage, while promoting a healthy and active lifestyle through the use of the bicycle.

 2017